 The appeal to authority fallacy happens when someone uses an expert or person in a position of power to support a conclusion they have drawn.
 It is a persuasive technique, but any argument based on one’s authority is fallacious.

 Begging the Question / Circular Logic

 The begging the question fallacy is a form of circular reasoning, which is the argument that one needs an answer to their statement to answer their argument.
 In the case of the begging the question fallacy, however, one asks another to answer a question that is actually what they are trying to prove.

-It uses only the parts of scientific studies that are favorable to your argument while either ignoring or attacking any studies contradicting it.
+It uses only the parts of scientific studies that favor your argument while ignoring or attacking any studies contradicting it.

-A red herring is a side topic that is used to deflect from the main issue.
+A red herring is a side topic used to deflect the main issue.
 It is a way to distract and misdirect people from the actual problem.
 This is commonly used in politics but can also be applied elsewhere.